Law of Mexico: Doctrine

-The civil law tradition was developed by, and as such the "authorities" were and continue to be, legal scholars and not judges and lawyers as in the common law tradition.
+The civil law tradition was developed by, and, as such, the "authorities" were and continue to be legal scholars, not judges and lawyers, as in the common law tradition.
 The legal treatises produced by these scholars are called doctrine (doctrina), and are used much in the same way case law is used in the common law tradition.
 However, these scholarly contributions do not carry the force of law and are not legally binding.

 Custom

 Mexican law recognizes custom, the rules, principles, and norms formed through a gradual but uniform passage of time, but only when this recognition is based upon an explicit provision of the applicable law allowing for such recognition.

 General principles of law

 "General principles of law", expressly cited by Article 14 of the Constitution, have not been expressly defined by legislation, but legal maxims such as equity, good faith, pacta sunt servanda, the right of self-defense, and suum cuique tend to be cited by legal scholars.